 The Medical College of Wisconsin brings a synergy between the best medical education, research and patient care.
 Tomorrow’s discoveries happen right here alongside the very people who bring those lessons to our students.
 Every bit of knowledge, and every advancement, provides our students with an unprecedented, collaborative learning environment, and helps improve the vitality and care of our communities.

-In the role of Research Nurse working in Milwaukee, Wisconsin.
-Our Research Nurse will conduct clinical research studies and implement research protocol.
-Provide support to the Bone Marrow Transplant (BMT) and Cellular Program including modified gene therapy.
-Share nursing knowledge with patients and team members to instruct on protocol related therapy and guide them in their decision making related to protocol compliance.
+In the role of Research Nurse I working in Milwaukee, Wisconsin.
+Our Research Nurse I will conduct clinical research studies and implement research protocols for the Early Phase Cancer Research Program.
+Share nursing knowledge with patients and team members to instruct on protocol related therapy and guide them in their decision making related to protocol compliance

-- Under physician direction, perform protocol-specific clinical tasks including patient assessment, screening, ordering tests, collecting specimens, and monitoring responses.
-May administer medication or types of protocol specific intervention.
+• Under physician direction, perform protocol-specific clinical tasks including patient assessment (i.e. toxicity management, drug compliance, performance status), screening, ordering tests and procedures, collecting specimens, and monitoring responses.
+May administer medication or other types of protocol specific intervention.

 - Complete all forms required for proper protocol documentation.
 Maintain patient records.
 Enter patient data into Clinical Trial Management System database (OnCore) and other sponsor specific programs as necessary.
 Maintain confidentiality of all patient-related records including written and verbal communications.

 - Utilize CTO tools for compliance.
 Share suggestions for implementation of quality improvement with the Research Manager, Education/QA Coordinator, CTO staff, and all members of the research team as appropriate.

 - An active member of the research team.
 Facilitate collaboration of multi-disciplinary research, along with CTO Manager and Principal Investigators, to assure continued protocol interest and adherence.